Man faces federal charges for illegally flying drone over M&T Bank Stadium during AFC Championship

 BALTIMORE - A Pennsylvania man is facing felony federal charges in connection with a drone flying over M&T Bank Stadium during the Baltimore Ravens' AFC Championship Game on January 28.

-Matthew Herbert, 44, is being charged for illegally operating a drone during the playoff game, which caused a delay.
+Matthew Herbert, 44, from Chadds Ford, Pennsylvania, is being charged for illegally operating a drone during the playoff game, which caused a delay.

 "Illegally operating drones poses a significant security risk that will lead to federal charges," said United States Attorney Erek Barron, "Temporary flight restrictions are always in place during large sporting events."